Where to stay in Bologna first time: Best areas

 See more:

-Overall, Centro Storico is the best area to stay in Bologna for first-timers due to its prime location.
+Overall, I will choose Centro Storico as the best base to stay in Bologna for first-timers due to its prime location.
 If you stay here, you will be located within easy walking distance from popular landmarks, as well as many restaurants, bars, and shops.
-So, there you have it, where to stay in Bologna for the first time, all you need to do now is to decide how many days to spend in Bologna and book a hotel for your trip.

 Leave a Comment